Tabea Kemme: Club career

 In 2006, Kemme started training and playing with the junior teams of FFC Turbine, progressing to the senior first team in 2008.

 She joined Arsenal in July 2018.
 After persistent injuries, Kemme announced her retirement from professional football on 14 January 2020.

 International career

-Kemme's first involvement with the Germany women's national football team was in the squad of players selected for a 2013 UEFA Women's Championship qualifying match against Romania on 22 October 2011, but she did not play in the match.
+Kemme's first involvement with the Germany national team was in the squad of players selected for a 2013 UEFA Women's Championship qualifying match against Romania on 22 October 2011, but she did not play in the match.

 Kemme made her international debut for Germany during their 8–0 win against Croatia on 27 November 2013, a match in Germany's FIFA Women's World Cup 2015 qualification campaign.
 She came on as a substitute for Leonie Maier, in the 76th minute.
-Kemme was selected for the German squad for the FIFA Women's World Cup 2015 and played 6 matches in the tournament.
+Kemme was selected for the German squad for the FIFA Women's World Cup 2015 and played six matches in the tournament.

 She was one of Germany's starting full-backs for the 2016 Summer Olympics, starting and playing every minute of all but one match.
 Germany would go on to win the gold medal.